ericproffitt/TopicModelsVB.jl/README.md

 We see that in this case document 25 appears to be about applications of mathematical physics to ocean currents, which corresponds precisely to a combination of topics 2 and 8, with a smaller but not insignificant weight on topic 1.

 Furthermore, if we want to, we can also generate artificial corpora by using the ```gencorp``` function.
-Generating artificial corpora will in turn run the the underlying probabilistic graphical model as a generative process in order to produce a new collection of documents, let's try it out:
+Generating artificial corpora will in turn run the underlying probabilistic graphical model as a generative process in order to produce entirely new collections of documents, let's try it out:

 ```julia
 artificialcorp = gencorp(nsflda, 5000, 1e-5) # The third argument governs the amount of Laplace smoothing (defaults to 0.0).